 - 3 Steps to Optimize Contact Center Employee Performance: In many industries, high-performing contact center associates are critical to organizational success.
 These employees are often the front lines of your business, the voice of your organization answering customer calls and resolving customer issues.
 In this article, learn 3 steps to optimizing contact center employee performance.

 - Is it Time to Toss Average Handle Time in the Call Center?: While calculating aht is still an important metric to track, strategies that just prioritize calculating average handle times fail to address the actual issue, which is how to properly coach center agents to ensure that customer’s expectations and needs are being met.
 In this article, learn how companies can rethink their approach to reduce aht and improve customer resolution, including optimizing knowledge management and streamlining after call work.

-- Omnichannel Contact Center Solutions: Optimize with Data Mapping: In this article, we'll explore the importance of data mapping within and across channels, including during call routing, to help lower phone call wait times, increase call center agent insights, and improve aht.
+- Omnichannel Contact Center Solutions: Optimize with Data Mapping: In this article, we'll explore the importance of data mapping and speech analytics within and across channels, including during call routing, to help lower phone call wait times, increase call center agent insights, and improve aht.
 With better understanding of the full customer journey, you can provide more seamless experiences across all touchpoints, which improves customer experiences and operational KPIs.

 - Intelligent automation quickly improves average handle time: The combination of TTEC’s human experts and innovative technology created immediate results that reduced costs and improved customer experiences.
 After automating just four call-related processes, the company saw results immediately.
 Within four weeks, the client reduced the average time to complete the four selected processes by 59%.
 The optimization also had a positive impact on average handle time call center metrics, as aht decreased by 5.2% within 4 weeks.